mjauvin/wn-stripe-plugin/docs/checkout-component.md

 This plugin create a checkout session with a prebuilt checkout page hosted on Stripe.com servers.

-Here is a complete example of a CMS page that use the component:
+Here is a complete example of a CMS page that uses the component:

 ```
 title = "Stripe Test Page"